Zimbabwe's opposition MDC meets to elect leader - Journal du Cameroun

 Zimbabwe’s economy, which the 76-year-old Mnangagwa has vowed to revive, is once more an explosive issue, with shortages of fuel, a cash crunch and rising inflation.

-But whether the youthful Chamisa can appeal to a broader audience as this crisis unfolds is unclear.
+But whether the youthful Chamisa can appeal to a broader audience as the crisis unfolds is unclear.

 “His popularity cannot be disputed — he is popular broadly within the MDC,” Chitanga said.